Employment-Based Green Cards

 We are frequently asked about the process and requirements for obtaining employment-based permanent resident status in the U.S. (also known as employment-based green cards or employment-based immigrant visas).
 Here is some general information about obtaining employment-based green cards that we hope you'll find helpful.
-For a free consultation with an immigration lawyer regarding employment-based green cards, please contact us.
+For a consultation with an immigration lawyer regarding employment-based green cards, please contact us.
 Edgecomb Law LLC has a nationwide immigration practice, which means that the firm works with immigration clients in the Boston area as well as throughout the United States and abroad.

 If you are an entrepreneur or otherwise involved with a small business or startup, you might also want to check out our page on Immigration for Entrepreneurs.

 An important consideration to keep in mind when applying for permanent resident status is that the number of green cards that are available each year is set by federal law.
 There are several different categories of employment-based green cards, and the number of visas available each year for each category of employment-based green card is limited strictly by law.
 Additionally, there are limits placed on the number of visas from each category that can be issued to candidates from a particular country each year.